xamarin/Xamarin.Legacy.Sdk/README.md

 $ sudo cp libMonoPosixHelper.dylib ../../
 ```

-This simply copies to an additional location so it can be loaded when running under .NET 6.
+This simply copies `libMonoPosixHelper.dylib` to an additional location so it can be loaded when running under .NET 6.

 ## TODO